DevExpress/testcafe-vue-selectors/README.md

 const todoInput = VueSelector('todo-input', false, 'todo-form-1');
 ```

-To obtain a component based on ref within another vue component(root), pass the ref of the component as second parametere and ref of the root component as third parameter to the constructor
+To obtain a component based on `ref` within another Vue component (root), pass the `ref` of the component as a second parameter and `ref` of the root component as a third parameter to the VueSelector constructor.

 ```js
 import VueSelector from 'testcafe-vue-selectors';